12 Monkeys: Plot

-Cole arrives at the venue after seeing flyers publicizing it and, when Railly departs, he kidnaps her and forces her to take him to Philadelphia.
-They learn that Goines is the founder of the Army of the Twelve Monkeys before they set out in search of him.
-When Cole confronts Goines, he denies any involvement with the group and says that, in 1990, Cole originated the idea of wiping out humanity with a virus stolen from Goines' virologist father, Dr. Leland Goines.
+Cole arrives at the venue after seeing flyers publicizing it.
+When Railly departs, he kidnaps her and forces her to take him to Philadelphia.
+They learn that Goines is the founder of the Army of the 12 Monkeys before they set out in search of him.
+When Cole confronts Goines, he denies any involvement with the group.
+He says that in 1990, Cole originated the idea of wiping out humanity with a virus stolen from Goines' virologist father, Dr. Leland Goines.

-Cole is transported back to 2035 where he reaffirms to the scientists his commitment to his mission.
-But when he finds Railly again in 1996, he tells her he now believes himself crazy as she had suggested.
-Meanwhile, Railly has discovered evidence of his time travel which she shows him, believing he is sane.
-They decide to depart for the Florida Keys before the onset of the plague.
+Cole is transported back to 2035, where he reaffirms to the scientists his commitment to his mission and asks to be sent back to complete it.
+When he finds Railly again in 1996, he tells her that he now believes himself crazy, as she had suggested.
+Railly has discovered evidence of his time travel to the Great War, which she shows him, thinking he is sane.
+They decide to depart for the Florida Keys before the start of the plague.

-They learn that the Army of the Twelve Monkeys was not the source of the epidemic; the group's major act of protest is releasing animals from a zoo and placing Goines' father in an animal cage.
-At the airport, Cole leaves a message telling the scientists that following the Army of the Twelve Monkeys is the wrong track and he will not return.
-Cole is confronted by Jose, his cell mate from his own time, who gives Cole a handgun and instructs him to follow orders.
+Cole and Railly learn that the Army of the 12 Monkeys was not the source of the epidemic; the group's major act of protest is releasing animals from a zoo and placing Goines' father in an animal cage.
+At the airport, Cole leaves a message telling the scientists that they are on the wrong track following the Army of the 12 Monkeys, and he will not return.
+Cole is confronted by José, who gives Cole a handgun and instructs him to follow orders.
 Railly spots Dr. Peters at the airport and recognizes him from a newspaper as an assistant of Goines' father.
-Peters is about to embark on a tour of several cities that match the locations of the viral outbreaks.
+Peters is about to embark on a tour of several cities that matches the viral outbreaks chronologically and geographically.

-Cole forces his way through a security checkpoint in pursuit of Peters.
-After drawing his gun, Cole is shot by police.
-As Cole lies dying in Railly's arms, Railly suddenly begins to scan the crowd around her.
-Railly finally makes eye contact with a small boy—the young James Cole witnessing the scene of his own death, which will replay in his dreams for years to come.
+Cole is informed of Peters by Railly, then forces his way through a security checkpoint in pursuit of Peters.
+Cole draws his gun, then is shot by the police.
+As he lies dying in Railly's arms, she scans the crowd around her.
+She makes eye contact with a small boy: the young James Cole, witnessing the scene of his death, which will replay in his dreams for years to come.
 Peters, aboard the plane with the virus, sits down next to Jones, one of the scientists from the future, who comments that her job is "insurance".
-The young Cole watches the plane take off from the ground outside the airport.
+The young Cole watches a plane take off from the ground outside the airport.